Skip to main content

 A Refuge in the Storm

 And yet, in the face of all this chaos, the psalmist says, "We will not fear."
 That's not something I can always say, honestly.
 I've been in situations where fear felt like the only reasonable response.
 But the psalmist isn't talking about some kind of blind optimism or denial of reality.
-He's talking about a deep-seated trust in God, a trust that says, even when everything around us is falling apart, God is still our refuge and strength.
+He's talking about a deep-seated trust in God, a trust that says, even when everything around us is falling apart, God remains our rock, our safe haven.

 The Power of God

 I think about times when I've felt like my world was crashing down around me.
 There was the time I lost my job, or the time a close friend moved away.
 In those moments, it felt like the earth was giving way beneath my feet.
-But looking back, I can see that God was there, even when I couldn't feel Him.
-Psalm 46:10 - "Be still and know that I am God; I will be exalted among the nations, I will be exalted in the earth!"
-It's a command to be still, to stop struggling and straining, and simply trust that God is who He says He is.
+But looking back, I can see that God was there, even when I couldn't feel Him. - "Be still and know that I am God; I will be exalted among the nations, I will be exalted in the earth!"
+This command to be still, to stop struggling and straining, has become a lifeline for me.
+It reminds me to have confidence in His sovereignty, to rely on His goodness, even during uncertain times.

 Learning to Trust